TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 21/Matthew 21.46.md

 ---

-And when they sought to lay hold on him, they feared the multitudes, because they took him for a prophet.
+When they sought to seize him, they feared the multitudes, because they considered him to be a prophet.